 Hard Drive Not Working After Power Outage: Power Outage Data Recovery

 When your power goes out due to an outage or power surge, you hope that all of your devices will work when the lights come back on.
 Usually, they do.
 But failure from a power outage is a definite possibility, and one that Gillware is here to help with.

 Has a power outage caused your hard drive to fail?

 Whether you’ve lost important documents or irreplaceable family photos, Gillware is here to make recovery easy and painless.

-If you can’t retrieve any files from your PC after a power outage or power surge, it’s easy to panic.
+If, after a power outage, your drive is not detected, or you can’t retrieve any files from your PC after a power surge, it’s easy to panic.
 As far as you know, everything you had on your computer is gone now!
 But our expert computer scientists and engineers, who’ve more or less written the book on data recovery (or at least contributed to quite a few chapters), can help you get that data back.

 A summer thunderstorm that leaves you in the dark for even just a few minutes can damage your computer or external hard drive.
 Faulty hardware can also cause power surges that can short out a data storage device.
 There are many ways a data storage device can fail as a result of a blackout or power surge.
 A sudden loss or spike of power can short out your hard drive’s control board.
 It could cause your hard drive’s read/write heads to crash, its motor to seize, or its platters to become damaged.
 If this happens to you, you’ll need power loss and electrical surge data recovery.